cabforum/servercert/docs/EVG.md

 1. Contacting the Certificate Approver using a Verified Method of Communication for the Applicant and obtaining oral or written confirmation that the Certificate Approver has reviewed and approved the EV Certificate Request;
 2. Notifying the Certificate Approver that one or more new EV Certificate Requests are available for review and approval at a designated access-controlled and secure Web site, followed by a login by, and an indication of approval from, the Certificate Approver in the manner required by the Web site; or
-3. Verifying the signature of the Certificate Approver on the EV Certificate Request in accordance with [Section 11.9](#verification-of-signature-on-subscriber-agreement-and-ev-certificate-requests) of these Guidelines.
+3. Verifying the signature of the Certificate Approver on the EV Certificate Request in accordance with [Section 11.9](#verification-of-signature-on-subscriber-agreement-and-ev-certificate-requests).

 ## 11.11.
 Verification of Certain Information Sources